 FNUU (Functional, Female, Neurology and Urodynamic Urology) is defined by the British Association of Urological Surgeons as the sub-specialty of urology that covers the investigation and treatment of benign conditions of the lower urinary tract.
 It also encompasses related problems within the female genital tract.
-The particular focus of the sub-specialty is on disorders of function and on inflammatory conditions affecting these systems.
-A major component of the subspecialty is neurological urology, which covers the management of patients with neurological conditions that have an impact on urinary tract and sexual function.
+The particular focus of the ation urology an impact of the state of the sub-specialty is on disorders of function and on inflammatory conditions affecting these systems.
+A major component of the subspecialty is neurological urology, which covers the management of patients with neurological conditions that have an impact on urinary tract